Niki1806/python_exaples/README.md

 # python_exaples
 simple programs to learn python

-* a simple calculator program in Italian languge
+* A simple calculator program in Italian languge